How Our Fix and Flip Loans Work For You!

 Do you need cash in hand for one?

 Most lenders require a down payment of a minimum of 10 or 20% of the purchase price.
 Having “skin in the game” motivates investors to complete their project and in turn reduces the lenders risk of foreclosure.

 How long until you have to pay it back?

 These are normally short–term projects, meaning up to 12 months.
 When using hard money for these types of projects, the lender will look at the scope of the work for the project and the expected time on market once it’s complete and ready to sell.
 If your lender has experience and knows the market you’re in, there is normally no need for extensions and everything will be paid off upon the sale of the property.

 Because these are short–term financing options, the interest rates tend to be higher than a traditional bank.
 Some private and hard money lenders offer rates as low as 7 or 8%, however these low rates often require borrowers to have investing experience under their belt.
 Keep in mind that some lenders can offer a low interest rate, but will adjust the rate up to mitigate risk associated with either a particular project or the borrower’s financial situation.
 An average interest rate for a farily standard project will likely be around 10%.

 What is a prepayment penalty?

-If you choose one with no prepayment penalties, you can save money by selling the property sooner and paying off the remainder of your loan faster.
+If you choose a hard money lender with no prepayment penalties, you can save money by selling the property sooner and paying off the remainder of your loan faster.
 Less interest payments means more money in your pocket.